Guide to Tenant Protections in Petaluma

 • Landlord must provide this notice to the tenant(s) in the language used to negotiate the lease.

 • The Notice of Termination must be provided to the tenant(s) in advance of the proposed move out date.
-The timing of the notice depends on several factors and must be at least:
+The timing of the notice is in accordance with the Civil Code.

 2. Additional Noticing: The “No-fault” reasons for terminating a tenancy permitted under the TPA include the following and require additional noticing as noted below: